University of South Florida Tampa Library: SMART lab

-Opened in 2012, the Science, Math and Research Technology (SMART) Lab, provides a hands-on learning space which includes more than 300 computer work stations.
+Opened in 2012, the Science, Math, and Research Technology (SMART) Lab, provides a hands-on learning space which includes more than 300 computer work stations.

 Special Collections

 In addition to wide-ranging electronic and print resources the library provides other primary research materials through Special Collections.
-These include Florida history and politics, American literature, medieval manuscripts, Latin American Science Fiction, LBGT literature, Holocaust & genocide literature, juvenile literature, rare books, and sheet music.
-The Library's Florida Studies Center draws on Special Collections materials and technological services to promote arts and humanities education on Florida and its people to students, teachers and the public.
+These include Florida history and politics, American literature, medieval manuscripts, Latin American Science Fiction, LGBT literature, Holocaust & genocide literature, juvenile literature, rare books, and sheet music.
+The Library's Florida Studies Center draws on the Special Collections materials and technological services to promote arts and humanities education on Florida and its people to students, teachers and the public.

 Tampa Campus Special Collections supports University of South Florida by encouraging use of primary resources that document the history and culture of both USF and the broader community.
 At its inception in 1962, Tampa Special Collections was charged with developing a research collection in Florida history and a general monographic collection to house rare and otherwise special items acquired by the USF Libraries.
 Today, with a strong focus on local and regional records, artifacts, and publications, Special Collections also houses numerous collections of national and international prominence that describe and contextualize diverse experiences from the 1500s to the present day.
-Major collections include University Archives, Florida Studies Collections, Florida Environment and Natural History Collections, LGBTQ+ Collections, Children's and Young Adult Literature, and Digital Collections, a collection of more than 67,300 digitized items from the USF Libraries and other partners.
+Major collections include the University Archives, Florida Studies Collections, Florida Environment and Natural History Collections, LGBTQ+ Collections, Children's and Young Adult Literature, and Digital Collections, a collection of more than 67,300 digitized items from the USF Libraries and other partners.
 Other collections include African American Collections, Rare Books, Maps, Holocaust and Genocide Studies, Science Fiction and Fantasy, Literature and Book Arts Collection, and The Arts.
 Tampa Campus Special Collections also supports Online Exhibitions, Virtual Classes, and Internship Projects.
 The more than 500 archival collections are accessible to explore through online finding aids.